-The school car parks are for the use of staff and visitors only.
+The school car parks are for the use of staff, visitors and authorised families with blue badges.

 Pedestrian access to and from school is through three designated gates.
 Visitors to the school should access the school through the main entrance in Westfield Road (intercom/buzzer system).
-The Key Stage 1 (KS1) gate is opened at 8.00am for Breakfast club and closed again at 8.10am.
-The three other gates are opened at 8.45am and closed promptly.
+The Key Stage 1 (KS1) gate is opened at 8.00am for Breakfast Club and closed again at 8.10am.
+The three other gates are opened at 8.45am and closed promptly at 8.55am.
 In the afternoon the gates are opened at 3.00pm and closed again at 3.30pm.
 All children attending after school activities exit the school by the main entrance (or the KS1 playground if it is a KS1 activity).

 All external gates to car parking areas have a secure entry system and it is the responsibility of all school staff to ensure that they are monitored or left closed.
 ID cards are allocated to all permanent members of staff.
-If a breach of security is suspected then the ID cards will be suspended or cancelled.
+If a breach of security is suspected, then the ID cards will be suspended or cancelled.